Football for Water, Sanitation and Hygiene in Kenya, Ghana and Mozambique

 Ghana Water Company Limited (GWCL) is a fully state-owned utility company responsible for potable water supply to all urban communities in Ghana.
 This includes industries, commercial, government and domestic customers.
 GWCL’s yearly production exceeds 310 million a year and employs just over 5,000 staff.
 The GWCL has initiated various operational improvement in its performance, often based essentially on internally driven reforms.

-Access to safe and potable water in Ghana is a far cry from the expected situation.
-Currently, water supply coverage in the urban areas of the country is 76%.
-This means that 24% or about five (5) million people in the urban communities have no access to safe drinking water.
-The largely uncontrolled rate and manner of the growth of the urban communities has made it difficult and expensive to extend services to some residents in these communities, especially the city centers.
+Unfortunately, access to safe and potable water in urban Ghana is a far cry from the desired situation in which there is water access for all.
+Currently, water supply coverage in the urban areas of the country around 75%.
+This means that 25% or about five (5) million people in the urban communities have no access to safe drinking water.
+In bridging this service gap, GWCL welcomes the WaterWorX peer-to-peer support.

 For more information please contact: